 Look, Dear, There's a Hole in the Plane

-"Being from the East Coast, I flew Eastern Airlines most of the time.
+"Being from the East Coast, I often flew Eastern Airlines.
 There was never a trip that something did not go wrong.
 Once I flew from Rhode Island to Washington D.C. and ended up in Hartford, Connecticut for the night instead.
 It stopped in Hartford and when it landed the pilot landed so hard and fast that when he applied the brakes, the back door blew off.
 It was something to see, watching the runway from the back of the plane with no door.
 Fortunately we had already lost the cabin pressure so no one flew out with the door and the seat they were in.
 Needless to say, after so many mishaps on their record, Eastern went out of business." --Pat O

 "My daughter, her girlfriend and I, who are all Americans, had just completed our Costa Cruises journey.
 We had used the chartered flight supplied by the cruise line for our air travel from New York to Tampa.
 On the return flight, they did not have assigned seats for the passengers, and seating was being done on a first-come, first-served basis.
 Total chaos broke out as people started fighting over seats and trying to keep their families together.
 Passengers were yelling, 'Women and children come first.'
 They were an all Italian group.
 Some of the fighting was in Italian or broken English.

 "A man almost punched a woman, and there were loud comments such as 'You shut-up-a you face, I'm a-gonna puncha you in-a the mouth!'
 Finally, stewards and stewardesses straightened everything out.
-We by the way are of Italian descent and thought it was funny!
+We, by the way, are of Italian descent and thought it was funny!
 Oh, those comical passionate Italians, just love them." --Shroodshopper

 How Scared Were You Really?!

-"I have been a frequent traveler all my life and on a flight back in December 2005, we just couldn't seem to get any lift (altitude) for the first 15 - 20 minutes.
+"I have been a frequent traveler all my life and on a flight back in December, we just couldn't seem to get any lift (altitude) for the first 15 - 20 minutes.
 Furthermore, with my flying experience in both military and civilian areas, I noticed we were over land too long on a flight that should have headed immediately over the Atlantic for its journey to the Caribbean.
-On top of that I detected the Milky Way set of stars in the sky three times which indicated we were in a slow circling pattern.
-Only then, after 45 minutes or so, the Captain stated that we were having a problem and the plane could not pressurize.
+On top of that I detected the Milky Way set of stars in the sky three times, which indicated we were in a slow circling pattern.
+Only then, after 45 minutes or so, the captain stated that we were having a problem and the plane could not pressurize.
 He 'thought' it was because one of the doors was not shut properly, but had to talk with the ground crew and the home office in Texas to discuss this emergency.
 I continued to notice we were circling and dumping fuel for a potential eventful landing back at the airport we started more than 2.5 hours earlier.

-Share your own airplane horror story!
+Share your own airplane horror story in the comments below!

 --written and compiled by Dan Askin